Sal Rinauro

-Salvatore Rinauro (born September 12, 1982) is an American professional wrestler, performing for the National Wrestling Alliance (NWA).
-He is best known for his work in Ring of Honor, Full Impact Pro and National Wrestling Alliance in addition to being a member of The Embassy.
+Salvatore Rinauro (born September 12, 1982) is an American professional wrestler, He is performing for the National Wrestling Alliance (NWA).
+He is best known for his work in Ring of Honor (ROH) and Full Impact Pro (FIP). in addition to being a member of The Embassy.
 He also makes appearances on the independent circuit.

-Profressional wrestling career
+Professional wrestling career

 Ring of Honor (2005–2006)

 After honing his skills at NWA Wildside as well as winning the promotion's Junior Heavyweight Championship, Rinauro debuted under the name "Mellow" as a member of Special K in Ring of Honor.
 After beating Antonio Blanca earlier in the show, Rinauro (now using his real name) competed for and won a Ring of Honor Contract by defeating Steve Madison, Claudio Castagnoli, and Jerrelle Clark at Do or Die 5 on August 20, 2005.
 Rinauro, along with Tony Mamaluke, won the ROH World Tag Team Championship at the show Joe vs. Kobashi on October 1, 2005, by defeating B. J. Whitmer and Jimmy Jacobs.
 During their reign, they successfully defended against teams such as Whitmer and Jacobs, Homicide and Ricky Reyes, and Colt Cabana and Milano Collection A.T.
 They lost the title to Austin Aries and Roderick Strong of Generation Next at Final Battle 2005 on December 17, 2005.
 Rinauro also appeared at Total Nonstop Action Wrestling's Slammiversary event in 2005, as a fan who was attacked by Jeff Jarrett before the King of the Mountain match, causing Jarrett to be (storyline) arrested.

 After losing the title, Rinauro competed in the 2006 Trios Tournament at Tag Wars 2006 with Tony Mamaluke and Jay Fury, competing against the likes of The Briscoe Brothers.
 In 2006, Rinauro's partner Tony Mamaluke signed with World Wrestling Entertainment to be a part of the new ECW brand, leaving Rinauro to start a singles career once more.
 At Death Before Dishonor IV, it was revealed that Rinauro was the newest member of The Embassy.
 That night, he teamed with fellow Embassy member Jimmy Rave and they successfully defeated Colt Cabana and Jay Lethal.

 The two continued teaming for a few months, but after the Embassy disbanded, the team suffered a roadblock.
 On October 28, 2006, Rave split the team up.
 Since then, Rinauro makes occasional appearances in ROH.